Request a credit report security freeze

 What you need for Request a credit report security freeze

-• Addresses where you lived over the previous five years;
+• Addresses where you lived in previous years

-• A photocopy of a government issued identification card;
+• A photocopy of a government issued identification card like a driver's license

 How to request Request a credit report security freeze